Gary Carter (2003)

 Birthplace: Culver City, California

-Gary Carter, the first Montreal Expo or Washington Nationals player to be inducted into the Baseball Hall of Fame, was a power hitting catcher who was also an excellent defensive player.
+Gary Carter, the first Montreal Expos or Washington Nationals player to be inducted into the Baseball Hall of Fame, was a power hitting catcher who was also an excellent defensive player.
 He played with the Expos for 11 years (1974-1984) and then went to the New York Mets (1985-1989), the San Francisco Giants (1990), and the Los Angeles Dodgers (1991) before returning to Montreal for his last season in 1992.

 Carter was already an athlete at the age of seven, as a football player.
 By the time he was in high school, he was excelling in both football and baseball.
 He was an infielder for his high school's baseball team prior to being drafted by the Montreal Expos in June, 1972.